Knowing this makes habit change easier

 1. You get a twisted benefit from the habit

-You have linked a subconscious ‘benefit’ to your habit and of course it’s not really a benefit at all.
-A smoker may subconsciously associate calmness to their habit (and ironically smoking is a stimulant.)
+You have linked a subconscious ‘benefit’ to your habit and of course, it’s not really a benefit at all.
+A smoker may subconsciously associate calmness with their habit (and ironically smoking is a stimulant.)

 2. Your brain loves automation